-By Robert Boer, Director and Teacher of Piano and Music Theory @MusicTutorOnline
+By Robert Boer, Director of MusicTutorOnline.

-A few tips to help you make the most out of your online music education.
+Tips to help you make the most out of your online music education.

 Make sure you are in a room with enough light.

 Don't sit in front of bright lights or a window.
 It will be hard for your teacher to see you clearly with a bright light behind you.
-If you have to sit in front of a window it is best to close the curtains and turn on the lights.
+If you have to sit in front of a window, it is best to close the curtains and turn on the lights.

-If there is not enough daylight it is best to sit under lights or have light in front of you.
+If there is not enough daylight, it is best to sit under lights or have light in front of you.
 (Not behind you)

 Be near a table to place your device on.